netlify/staticgen/source/projects/mdBook.md

 language: Rust
 license: MPL-2.0
 templates: Handlebars
-description: Gitbook alternative implemented in Rust.
+description: GitBook alternative implemented in Rust.
 ---

 Create book or documentation from markdown files as with GitBook.